awabasif1/gyrobot/BUILD_GUIDE.md

 your kernel's output.

 **Step 4 — Get a detection model exported and running via TensorRT.**
-Take a small pretrained detector (YOLOv8n is a reasonable choice), export it to ONNX, then convert to a TensorRT engine.
+Take a small pretrained detector (YOLOv8n is a reasonable choice — on a Nano 2GB, avoid anything larger; even YOLOv8n may need FP16 to run comfortably), export it to ONNX, then convert to a TensorRT engine using `trtexec` (included in JetPack).
+This conversion step is the most memory-hungry part of the whole project on a 2GB board — make sure your swap file from Week 0 is active, and expect it to take noticeably longer than it would on a desktop GPU.
 Write a C++ wrapper that loads the engine and runs inference on a single test image.
 Goal: correct detections on a static image before worrying about real-time video.

 **Step 5 — Wire capture → preprocess → inference into one pipeline.**
 Combine steps 1, 3, and 4 into a continuous loop processing live camera